 The main purpose of the course Legal Systems and Methods is to help law students develop tools to successfully negotiate the difficulties that arise from clashing legal traditions in everyday legal work in an international or internationalized setting.

-Legal Systems and Methods is given as an elective course within the framework of the law program at the Department of Law, Stockholm University.
-Exchange students admitted by the department are also given access to the course.
+Legal Systems and Methods is given as an elective course within the framework of the exchange programmes at the Department of Law, Stockholm University.
+Swedish law students admitted by the department are also given access to the course.

 To develop tools to successfully negotiate the difficulties that arise from clashing legal traditions in everyday legal work in an international or internationalized setting, the students first and foremost will be given an introduction to legal culture within the most theoretically and practically important legal systems.
 The curriculum places particular emphasis on legal methods and techniques specific to a legal tradition.
 Since legal cultures are constantly evolving, their historical background and ideological underpinnings must be considered.

 In addition to the study of the legal methods of the world, students are required to develop such skills that facilitate legal work in situations where more than one legal tradition is involved.
 Practical exercises will help students to acquire inter-cultural legal communication skills and strategies (International Lawyering).
 The course closes with a case study.

 Follow the link below to read more about the course details.

 Instruction is given in the form of lectures, group work, seminars and a case study.